Barr and Stroud: History

 The Barr and Stroud brand name was then bought by Eastleigh-based Optical Distribution Services Ltd, who re-registered as Barr and Stroud Ltd in 2008.
 The new company has developed a new range of binoculars and telescopes.

 The new range of Barr & Stroud binoculars are currently made in China (Nov.
-2011) and distributed by Optical Vision Ltd.
+2011) and distributed by Optical Vision Ltd and have no connection whatsoever with Barr & Stroud Ltd of Glasgow.

+Aircraft Gunsights

+In 1926 Barr & Stroud produced the prototype GD1 reflector gunsight for aircraft based on a 1900 patent awarded to Sir Howard Grubb.
+The sight was extensively redesigned and issued to the Royal Air Force as the GD2B in 1927.
+By 1934 the sight had developed into the GD5 and again into the GD12.
+By 1938 the GM2 Mk II was patented in 1937 and was introduced into front line fighters starting in 1938 in time for the Battle of Britain.
+Demand was so great that Barr and Stroud subcontracted 700 units to Herr Neumann of Goerz in Austria.
+Despite the Anschluss between Germany and Austria - Neumann delivered the last of the contract just as war broke out in 1939.
+The sight saw continuous development through the war.
+The GN2 allowed for the extra drop of relatively slow underwing rockets.
+More than 84,000 variants of the GM2 were produced during the war.
+The sights were superseded during the war by Ferranti's GGC gyro gunsight which calculated and displayed the "lead" required for a successful deflection shot.
+Bar and Stroud manufactured the optical portions of the Ferranti sight.

+Parallel work on sights for free and turret mounted guns produced the J1 through GJ3 in various marks.

 Engines

 In the 1920s Barr & Stroud Ltd started offering sleeve valve motorcycle engines based on a design by Peter Burt and L.J.
 McCollum.
 In a half-page advert in Motor Cycle magazine in 1922 they encouraged readers to contact them at Anniesland, Glasgow, for more information, or contact the manufacturers currently offering their 350cc single cylinder engine, naming Beardmore-Precision, Royal Scot, Edmund and Diamond motorcycles.
 In 1923 a new motorcycle manufacturer, Grindlay-Peerless offered a 999cc V-twin Barr & Stroud engined motorcycle, later adding a 500cc and 350cc single.
 They also offered J.A.P. engines, and it appears the racing success of the J.A.P. engines made them the preferred choice, and so the sleeve valve engines were dropped in 1927.